- Please read all information in this “info for parents” section carefully as it may be critical for acceptance to the

 Costs & Payment Details

 - Account holder name: Casa Madre Impresa Sociale Srl

 - Account holder address: Via Martiri Della Liberta 11 – 15060 Cabella Ligure (AL) – Italia

 - Account holder currency type: Euro (Euro only.
-If you transfer from the UK, or anywhere else outside of the EU, you need to request your bank to transfer in Euro’s, or the transaction will fail)
+If you transfer from the UK, or anywhere else outside of the EU, you need to request your bank to transfer in Euros, or the transaction will fail)

 - Bank Address: Piazza della Vittoria, 7 – 15060 Cabella Ligure AL, Italia

 - SWIFT Code: BPMOIT22XXX (this is the BIC)

-Please take a screenshot extract of your payment and e-mail it to us, or print it out and bring it to the Registration desk in Cabella.
+Please take a screenshot of your payment and e-mail it to us, or print it out and bring it to the Registration desk in Cabella.

-Also, please pay for the whole family in one transfer, in which case please list all the names in the 2nd Comment line (at least the first names).
+Also, please pay for the whole family in one transfer, in which case please list all the names in the 2nd Comment line.